 The Broadcaster Application may wish to access the various signaling metadata structures from the current broadcast.
 In the case of Redistribution (in which broadcast signaling metadata is not available), the Broadcaster Application may wish to access the signaling metadata structures that were obtained by the Receiver via content recovery, which includes the Recovery Data Table (RDT) as defined in A/336 [5], Table 5.30 and can include other metadata as enumerated in A/331 [3].
 See Table 9.22 below.
-The Query Signaling Data API returns a list of signaling tables that the Broadcaster Application can use to extract details not otherwise available such as major and minor channel numbers.
+The Query Signaling Data API returns a list of signaling tables that the

+Broadcaster Application can use to extract details not otherwise available such as major and minor channel numbers.

-The Query Signaling Data Request semantics shall be as defined in Table 9.21 and the syntax defined in the schema file org.atsc.query.signaling-request.json.
+The Query Signaling Data Request semantics are defined in Table 9.21 and the syntax shall be as defined in the schema file org.atsc.query.signaling-request.json.
 Additional semantic definitions of parameters follow the table.

-Prop perty Name Use Data Type Short Description jso nrpc 1 string "2.0" id 1 integer met hod 1 string "org.atsc.query.signaling" gro up 01 integer The group with which any signaling returned will be associated. nam eList 1 array A list of the requested signaling objects items 0N string or integer See names definition below
+Pro perty Name Use Data Type Short Description jso onrpc 1 string "2.0" id 1 integer met chod 1 string "org.atsc.query.signaling" gro bup 01 integer The group associated with any signaling returned. nan neList 1 array A list of the requested signaling objects items 0N string or integer See names definition below group - This optional parameter specifies the signaling group (see [3] Section 5.5) of the metadata objects requested.
+Requested metadata objects shall only be returned if they are part of the signaling group specified.
+If no signaling group is specified, the Receiver may choose to send all metadata objects discovered or only metadata objects in the same group as the HELD which launched the Broadcaster Application making the request.